sylvaincormier/bittensor-async-api/README.md

 This command starts:
 - The FastAPI application on http://localhost:8000
 - Redis for caching and message brokering
-- A database for persistent storage
+- PostgreSQL database for persistent storage
 - Celery workers for background tasks

 To run tests inside the Docker container: